 Choosing a left chest design is also an appropriate way to emphasize an element from the back of your t-shirt design, such as a staff shirt with SECURITY on the upper back.
 A similar approach is practical for sports teams and band merchandise.

-Remember that your left chest design should not extend past the armpit seam.
-It’s also best to avoid using intricate designs in this space, which can affect readability.
-This placement’s subtlety makes it ineffective for sending a strong brand message.
+Remember that a left chest design should not extend past the armpit seam.
+Intricate designs in this space can affect readability, and this placement’s subtlety makes it ineffective for sending a strong brand message.

 Placement: About four inches below the collar